chrisjj12/Project_4/README.md

 #### Project 4 Test File

 Added the test_twitter.py file to successfully run the possible hastags.
 Added actions file to CI.
+The program will not be able to complete CI because keys are not added into the keys.py to prevent security breaches.